advancedgraphql/advancedgraphql/graphql-gateway/introduction.md

 To complete our setup and enable [execution](http://facebook.github.io/graphql/October2016/#sec-Execution) of the above query, we now need to make sure the resolver for the `hello` field on the `Query` type is implemented.

 [GraphQL.js](http://graphql.org/graphql-js/) provides a _GraphQL execution engine_, a tool allowing you to execute queries and mutations against a schema if resolvers are available.
-Here is a simple implementation:
+Here is a simple example:

 ```js
 import {